 The offerings are split over the two days of the festivities.
 On November 1st, deceased children are offered sweets and toys around the altar, whilst on November 2nd, football shirts, alcohol and cigarettes are offered to adult family members who have passed.
-Generic offerings such as pan de muerto (sweet bread) and cempasúchiles (marigolds) are also popular.
+Generic offerings such as pan de Muerto (sweet bread) and cempasúchiles (marigolds) are also popular.

 Pictures are placed alongside items once cherished by those deceased, as reminders of their lives.

-Every offering includes the four elements…water is left to quench the thirst of the spirits, traditional paper banners called papel picado represent wind, bread and other foods represent the earth, and candles are lit to represent fire, left in the form of the cross to help the spirits find their way.
+Every offer includes the four elements…water is left to quench the thirst of the spirits, traditional paper banners called papel picado to represent wind, bread and other foods represent the earth, and candles are lit to represent fire, left in the form of the cross to help the spirits find their way.

 5. Mexican Marigolds

-Cempasúchiles, or flor de muerto, are flowers that are often used as part of the offerings to the dead.
+Cempasúchiles, or flor de Muerto, are flowers that are often used as part of the offerings to the dead.

 Mexicans believe that the flower has the power to help guide your deceased loved one’s soul back to the living world.

 It has become an integral part of the Day of the Dead celebrations in Mexico because it flowers during the rainy season, just before the annual festival.